DariaDanilova/Data-Learn/DE-101 Modules/Module04/Pentaho/readme.md

-1) Download a file from the github and save it on the computer.
+1) Download file from the github and save it on the computer.
 2) Merge 3 tables into 1.
 3) Split data into different formats.
     * save the product information in JSON format.